 The new actor will contact whichever issuers it wants and create Agreements, unless the new actor provides a general authorisation to other RUs

-The Agreement will give the user access to what was negotiated (login/Password for FTP servers and addresses for MQ to communicate under reservation protocols
+The Agreement will give the user access to what was negotiated (addresses for MQ to communicate under reservation protocols)

 The Agreement might be bilateral which will give reciprocal exchanges

-In case an RU hosts other RUs in its system, it cannot give access to others RUs unless it has a formal delegation from the other RUs (this delegation being a signed legal paper that could be requested in the Agreement).
+In case RU A hosts trains of RU B in its system, RU A cannot give access to the data of RU B to third RUs or third parties unless it has a formal delegation from RU B (this delegation being a signed legal paper that could be requested in the Agreement).

-For all other governance information of general character, that can apply to all Implementation Guides, see the “TAP Implementation Guides Overview”.
+For all other governance information of general character, that can apply to all IT specifications, see the “TAP IT specifications Overview”.

 Appendix A - Glossary